 What is it about signs?
 They should be short, informational, welcoming, and clear, especially in smaller retailers, regional chains, and Main Street boutiques.

-Instead, we find ones that are confusing or meant to stop or inhibit customers which creates negative energy in the store.
+Instead, we find ones that are confusing or meant to stop or inhibit customers, creating negative energy in the store.

-A wrong item with sign (Hanger sale sign with a pallet of air conditioners.)
+A wrong item with a sign.
+(Hanger sale sign with a pallet of air conditioners.)

 Reusing old branded Lucite holders.
 (Anyone for fresh-brewed soup…)